EA-Cortes/rezzSite/README.md

 	- Added Encrypted GCP API Key so others can't use it
 	- Added GoogleMaps
 	- Added a custom marker and a function that zooms in on the marker
+- 01/30/2019
+	- Implemented nextShow() function.
+Compares Date.now() to shows[i].date.
+	- nextShow() needs to adjust the coordinates for the GoogleMaps box